pkuliyi2015/multidiffusion-upscaler-for-automatic1111/README.md

 ### Tiled VAE param

-- **Fast Mode**: By default, it is enabled.
-Not recommend to disable it.
-If you disable it, though the result becomes more accurate, a large amount of CPU RAM and time will be consumed.
 - **Move to GPU**: when you are running under --lowvram or medvram, this option will help to move the VAE to GPU temporarily and move it back later.
 It needs several seconds.
 - **The two tile size params** control how large the tile should be we split for VAE encoder and decoder.
   - Basically, larger size brings faster speed at the cost of more VRAM usage.
 We will dynamicly shrink the size to make it faster.
   - You don't need to change the params at the first time of using.
 It will recommend a set of parameters based on hand-crafted rules.
 However, the recommended params may not be good to fit your device.
   - Please adjust according to the GPU used in the console output.
 If you have more VRAM, turn it larger, or vice versus.
+- **Fast Decoder**: We use a small latent image to estimate the decoder params and then comput very fast.
+By default, it is enabled.
+Not recommend to disable it.
+If you disable it, a large amount of CPU RAM and time will be consumed.
+- **Fast Encoder**: We use a small image to estimate the encoder params; However, this is not accurate when your tile is very small and is further compressed by the encoder.
+Hence, it may do harm to your image's quality, especially colors.
+- **Encoder Color Fix**: To fix the above problem, we provide a semi-fast mode that only estimate the params before downsampling.
+When you enable this, the slowest steps will be done in fast mode, and the remaining steps will run in legacy mode.
+Only enable this when you see visible color artifacts in pictures.

 **Enjoy!**